-With the process of secularization, and even more so, with the intensification of capitalism, the people of the West began to live in two parallel timelines.
+With the intensification of capitalism and the process of secularization, the people of the West began to live in two parallel timelines.
 On the communal and cultural plane, the linear timelines of the grand narratives of history, democracy, and capitalism are found.
 On a personal and authentic plane, the man of the West is in an individual race for future success that is also based on linear thinking and expectation for the future, but that exists on a separate, personal and authentic timeline.
 As for the religious basis of the linear axis, one must distinguish further between perspectives that see God as responsible for redemption and perspectives that see man as having the ability to influence his fate and set the wheels of redemption in motion.
 When man believes that he can influence his future, since the latter is not predetermined, he develops the motivation to race in time after some future, personal, authentic form of success.
 Although this motivation is religious at its core, it has undergone processes of secularization.

 In today’s consumer capitalist technological society, time has become a unique and precious resource connected with success and achievement.
 Today, social and economic success is measured in terms of the ability to achieve maximum efficiency and results in a limited timeframe, while those who do not “arrive” on schedule are deemed failures.
 Benjamin Franklin’s first uttered his famous refrain “time is money” (Levine, 2006, 9) in 1748.
 Later, the connection between time and money in the West yielded an economic expression of the value of time: temponomics, literally a combination of time and economics.
 Temponomics is based on the assumption that time is a resource that should be managed just like money, and for that reason, it is possible to “earn time,” “save up time,” and “sell time” (Zakay, 1998, 93–94).